Mr-goldenburger/Auto-Bean/UpdateLog.md

+**Full Releases (Most stable, but typically more outdated iterations):** v3.9: <br />
+This version was a remade version of the 3.5 build, updated to contain new console messages and fix some simple bugs.

+**Production Versions (More commonly updated, tested and safe for use):**

 v3.0: <br />
 This version added the ability for the bot to skip new words.
 I built my versions of the bot using this code as a base. <br />